guybedford/es-module-shims/README.md

 WebAssembly module exports are made available as module exports and WebAssembly module imports will be resolved using the browser module loader.

-When using the source phase import form, this must be enabled separately via the `polyfillEnabe: ['wasm-modules', 'source-phase']` [init option](#polyfill-enable-option) to support source imports to WebAssembly modules.
+When using the source phase import form, this must be enabled separately via the `polyfillEnable: ['wasm-modules', 'source-phase']` [init option](#polyfill-enable-option) to support source imports to WebAssembly modules.

 When enabling `'source-phase'`, `WebAssembly.Module` is also polyfilled to extend from `AbstractModuleSource` per the source phase proposal.